MJ-LAB-Harvard/BRIDGE-model/README.md

 All data sources, processed datasets, and replication files are publicly accessible.
 Details are provided in the manuscript and Supplementary Information.

 - NIH funding data: NIH Office of Budget & NIH Data Book
-- Workforce data: NSF GSS, SED, SDR surveys
+- Workforce data: NSF GSS, SED, SDR surveys, and NIH ExPORTER
-- Innovation data: PubMed, ClinicalTrials.gov, FDA records
+- Innovation data: PubMed, NIH ExPORTER, ClinicalTrials.gov, FDA records
 - Population data: U.S. Census Bureau

-Replication datasets and model files are hosted in this repository.
+The data imported into the model, as well as the data analysis codes, are hosted in this repository.

 ---